 One problem often encountered when using VHF and UHF frequencies is multi-path distortion.
 Multi-path distortion occurs when your signals arrive at a receiving station via two or more paths.
-Since the signals take different paths, they may be out of phase and cancel one another.
+Since the signal paths may have different lengths, they may arrive out of phase and cancel one another.
 For example, if another operator reports that your station's 2 meter signals were strong just a moment ago, but now they are weak or distorted, try moving a few feet, as random reflections may be causing multi-path distortion.
 (T3A01)